graeter-group/kimmdy/README.md

 However, this is only half the fun!

-KIMMDY has two exciting plugins in the making, which properly parameterize your molecules for radicals using GrAPPa (Graph Attentional Protein Parametrization) and predict Hydrogen Atom Transfer (HAT) rates.
+To install KIMMDY with all currently available official plugins, like kimmdy-grappa, which properly parameterizes your molecules for radicals using GrAPPa (Graph Attentional Protein Parametrization) and reaction plugins like kimmdy-hat (for Hydrogen Atom Transfer) or kimmdy-hydrolysis use
-To install all plugins use

 ```bash
 uv tool install --from kimmdy[plugins] kimmdy
 ```

-Full installation instructions are available [here](https://graeter-group.github.io/kimmdy/guide/how-to/install-ml-plugins.html)

 ## Documentation